 How to detect hidden talent?

 Today there are many online intermediaries that can help you to find talent everywhere.
-Anna Johansson has made an excellent overview, but there are many more than the ones on her list.
+For an overview please have a look at: “Top 15 freelance websites to find jobs in 2019“.
 Future talent identification tools are powered by artificial intelligence.
 Jessica Miller-Merrell recently published a list with organisations that provide AI based tools.
 The developments look very promising, and finding hidden talent will become a lot easier.
 Using AI will also help to increase diversity, as machines tend to be a lot less biased than human beings.